Living Wall Design and Installation in Des Moines

-- Insufficient or inconsistent light
+- Inadequate natural or supplemental light

-- Poor airflow or HVAC exposure
+- HVAC exposure or unstable airflow

-- Inadequate access for care
+- Limited access for maintenance and service

 Residential or Commercial Living Walls